Billions of texts are sent every day. Having an easy-to-use messaging app is essential.

 - View message options

-Both apps support popup notifications on Samsung devices and are supported on Samsung Galaxy watches.
+Both apps support popup notifications and are supported on Samsung Galaxy watches.

 Winner: Google Messages